BW-Story – Hirsch und Greif

 SouthWest Germany is like one big orchard, with every fruit you can think of from cherries, plums and apples to apricots and pears.
 So, April is a glorious time to enjoy Mother Nature in all her glory.
 Many cherry trees begin to bloom in mid-March.
 Plums, including damsons, soon follow.
 And throughout April, other fruits join the show.
 It all provides a wonderful backdrop for a hiking or cycling holiday.
 Just follow the well-marked trails and paths.

-Special to Swabia are the Streuobstwiese, the wild “orchard meadows” of the Albtrauf, the escarpment southeast of Stuttgart.
+Special to Swabia are the Streuobstwiesen, the wild “orchard meadows” of the Albtrauf, the escarpment of the Swabian Alb southeast of Stuttgart.
 In spring, fruit trees in bloom stand amidst a sea of wildflowers – a phenomenon often called the “Swabian Hanami”, like Japan’s famous cherry blossom festival.
-As well as admiring the floral tapestry, tasting local fruit brandies is a must.
+Besides looking at the blossoms, tasting fruit brandies is also part of the tradition.

-The southern Black Forest region is Germany’s warmest.
-Here, apple trees are the last to come into flower.
+The southern Black Forest is Germany’s warmest region.
+Here, the apple tree blossom marks the end of the fruit blossom in spring.
 For two or three weeks in late April and early May, they create a vast white cloak that wraps around hills, such as the Tuniberg and the Kaiserstuhl.
-It is a magnificent finale to the pageant of spring blossom!

 April and May